A New York shopping guide

 Shop in Gramercy Park/Flatiron

-Gramercy Park shopping is pretty sweet, because in between stops, even though you can’t step inside this private park, you can stare at it from the outside the fence.
-Unless, of course, you’re lucky to know someone with a coveted key. 🙂 You’ll be pretty close to the Flatiron District too, so make sure to browse the shops in this trendy area of town.
+Gramercy Park shopping is pretty sweet, because of places like Karen Karch and Bedford Cheese.
+But in between stops, even though you can’t step inside Gramercy Park because it’s private, you can stare at it from outside the fence.
+Unless, of course, you’re lucky to know someone with a coveted key. 🙂 You’ll be pretty close to the Flatiron District too, so make sure to browse shops like Marimekko (one of our faves) in this trendy area of town.

 Shop on the East Side of Manhattan